-Having fallen in love with the Georgia of 19th Russian poetry, Katrina Keegan set out on a pilgrimage to see the country as it is today.
+Having fallen in love with the Georgia of 19th-century Russian poetry, Katrina Keegan set out on a pilgrimage to see the country as it is today.

 The valleys of luxurious Georgia